Adrian Starr Sensei

 1st Dan.
 Tom started training in Shōrinji Kenpō in 2007.
 He’d always had a fascination with martial arts, but was also looking for something to help boost his confidence.
 Through the years Tom achieved his goals of personal development in terms of strength of mind, body and discipline, and now his motivations for training have changed to focus on teaching and giving other kenshi the same opportunities that he had.

 1st Dan.
 Started training in Shōrinji Kenpō in 2015, at the Winchester club.
-After finishing her college studies in 2017, Tessa moved to Southampton to continue training full-time.
-She currently serves as the club’s online marketing secretary, and is the assistant branch master of the Southampton Female Self Defence System (FSDS).
+Tessa lives in Southampton and trains full-time.
+She currently serves as the club’s online marketing secretary and registrar, and is the assistant branch master of the Female Self Defence System (FSDS).
 She received an award in 2019 from Warrior’s Assemble for her community work with vulnerable and at risk women.

 1st Dan.
 After starting university, he found himself looking for a distraction from his studies, social opportunities and a way to improve his fitness.
 In October 2015, he found the Southampton University dojo taster session for Shōrinji Kenpō.
 Jaevan found all this and so much more, and has been hooked ever since.